mohangundappa/RetailBrain/README.md

 ## API Reference

-API documentation is available at `/static/documentation` when the server is running.
+API documentation is available at http://localhost:5000/api/v1/docs when the backend server is running.

 ## Contributing